dynamo/dynamo/README.md

 end
 ```

-For example, a `prepare` hook may also set the a `current_user` assign which could then be retrieved in any router as `conn.assigns[:current_user]`.
+A `prepare` hook may also set the a `current_user` assign which could then be retrieved in any router as `conn.assigns[:current_user]`.
 You can find more information about assigns and other connection functions in [Dynamo.Connection](http://elixir-lang.org/docs/dynamo/Dynamo.Connection.html).

-Finally, Dynamo also builds many functionalities on top of this low-level connection API:
+Dynamo also builds many functionalities on top of this low-level connection API:

 * [Dynamo.HTTP.Cookies](http://elixir-lang.org/docs/dynamo/Dynamo.HTTP.Cookies.html) - conveniences for working with cookies
 * [Dynamo.HTTP.Halt](http://elixir-lang.org/docs/dynamo/Dynamo.HTTP.Halt.html) - conveniences for halting a connection, as the function `halt!` we saw in some examples